SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - `sudo apt-get upgrade`; This does the actual downloading and installation of the updates that are found by the previous command.
 It may ask for a confirmation before it starts the installation and may restart the desktop.

-For a more thorough tutorial of the linux commandline and many other useful commands, see for example this course from [datacarpentry.org/shell-genomics](https://datacarpentry.org/shell-genomics/).
 To have commandline like tool on windows (e.g. to access large datafiles on windows as well using the `less` and `head` commands), try [git bash](https://gitforwindows.org/).
 For Mac users, the terminal that is by default installed in MacOS works very similar as the one in Linux, so there is no real need for downloading any special tools.